Premiership Rugby: New points system when COVID-19 causes cancellations

 Winstanley said that Premiership Rugby has the ability to cancel matches "clearly for the safety of players and officials".

-The league will also oversee a review period at the end of May before any decision is made over the Premiership's season-ending semi-final and semi-finals.
+The league will also oversee a review period at the end of May before any decision is made over the Premiership's season-ending semi-finals and final.

 Premiership Rugby has also confirmed the introduction of stricter measures over the breaching of salary cap regulations.